 Rosters can be adjusted throughout the first ½ of the season (default date).
 Seasonal roster freeze dates may be listed on the NYC Footy website and override default of season midpoint.
-Players cannot be added to teams past the date rosters are frozen, unless exceptions have been made on account of an unforeseen injury.
+Players cannot be added to teams past the date rosters are frozen, unless exceptions have been made on account of unforeseen injuries.

-All players must sign a liability release waiver prior to any form of participation in any NYC Footy match.
+All players must sign a liability release waiver online prior to any form of participation in any NYC Footy match.

 Individual players may only play on one team in each division.
 However, players are free to join multiple divisions playing in different formats or different dates if available. (i.e. an individual cannot play on two coed division teams at the same time on Sundays, however the individual may join a Sunday coed division team and simultaneously join a different Sunday coed division team that plays at a different time.)

 During the regular season, if (and only if) a team shows up with less than the default player format (e.g. seven (7) players in our 7v7 leagues) but more than the number required to avoid forfeit (e.g. five (5) players in our 7v7 leagues), the team may pick up up non-roster substitutes that provide up to one sub (e.g. up to three (3) players for a max of 8 players in our 7v7 leagues), if and only if the non-roster substitutes are registered players in the NYC Footy league and has signed a waiver.

 NYC Footy operates on an honor system.
 If a team uses non-roster players to field a team, they must notify the referee in advance.
 The opposing team may also appeal to the referee to confirm non-roster players are being used by their opponent.
 If the offending team uses non-roster players in a manner that does not abide by the above rules, the offending team is subject to forfeit.

 Non-Roster substitutes are prohibited from playoff and championship games.
 No exceptions.